 So, for the beginning of 2018 I’ve decided to take part in the unread shelf project 2018 being hosted via @theunreadshelf on bookstagram.
 I’m really eager because I’ve been wanting to get down my owned TBR shelves for the longest time but just cannot stop buying books!
 This movement spread like wildfire on instagram and almost everyone I know is taking part so I feel it will be a good incentive to stick to the book buying ban this time.
 After sorting and counting I have 77 unread books I’m going to read before I may purchase anymore.
 This number includes maybe 5-8 books I intend to reread as part of the project just because.
 I have already started the project with my current read – Dune by Frank Herbert which I have intended to read for about three years, so FINALLY! 🙌🙌🙌

 There are exceptions to this number – as a blogger and reviewer I will still accept and read ARCs and review copies during this time which will just be added to the overall number I have to read before lifting the ban.
 Also, as I turn 26 in February I am allowing myself to purchase FIVE BOOKS as a birthday treat and also allow myself to ask my family for books as birthday gifts.
 Other than these (and my monthly NRB subscription) I will not be reading/buying/loaning any other books until all 77(ish) books on my shelves have been read.

 It’s going to be a fun ride and I’m excited to explore my shelves and see what’s been hiding away!
 I’ll be keeping a log of how I’m doing here so feel free to join me on my adventure!

 Rating: 3.5/5 star

-I received this book from the publisher, Titan Books, in exchange for an honest review.
-Thanks go to the publisher for the chance.
-This in NO way effects my opinion on the book.
+I received this book from the publisher, Amberley Publishing, in exchange for an honest review.
+This in no way affects my opinion of the book.

 Rating: 5/5 star